 The Metro Tunnel will increase capacity on Melbourne’s metropolitan train network by creating a new end-to-end rail line from Sunbury in Melbourne’s west through to Pakenham/Cranbourne in the south-east.
 Twin nine-kilometre tunnels will deliver a new dedicated pathway through the heart of the city for two of Melbourne’s busiest rail lines, diverting these lines away from the City Loop and enabling 39,000 more passengers to use the rail system each peak period.

-The map below shows the Grattan Street work site’s current configuration, incorporating pedestrian and cyclist pathways and detours around the site.
+The map below shows the configuration of the Grattan Street work site, incorporating pedestrian, cyclist pathways and detours around the site.

 To construct Parkville Station, a 30-metre deep underground excavation will be undertaken on Grattan Street between Leicester Street and Royal Parade.
 Before excavation can commence, a construction method called piling is undertaken to provide structural integrity and form a retaining wall that enables excavation.

 Excavation of the Parkville Station site will be done using a construction method referred to as ‘bottom-up’.
 This means excavating down to the station’s maximum depth, followed by construction and fit-out of the station.
 The road surface is then reinstated once the station is complete.

 Piling involves the use of a piling rig that drills a hole using an auger that rotates, much like an over-sized drill bit.
 The rotation of the auger causes material to move out of the hole being drilled.
 Once the hole is excavated, a steel prefabricated reinforcement cage is placed within the hole and concrete is the poured into the hole to form the pile.
 Once the concrete sets, the pile is complete.